pauloborges-hub/assistly-app/README.md

 package.json: Lists the project's dependencies, scripts, and metadata.
 Notable dependencies include Next.js, React, Tailwind CSS, and StepZen, among others.

-Setup and Development
+🚀 Setup and Development

 To set up the development environment:

+# Install Dependencies
-Install Dependencies: Run npm install to install all necessary packages.
+npm install

+# Start Development Server
-Start Development Server: Execute npm run dev to launch the development server.
-By default, the application will be accessible at http://localhost:3000/.
+npm run dev

+The application will be accessible at http://localhost:3000/ by default.

-Notable Features
+✨ Notable Features

 GraphQL Integration: Utilizes GraphQL for efficient data retrieval, enabling the application to request only the necessary data.